Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Concluding remarks

-Although this paper is mainly concerned with dynamic modeling, the techniques used to convert a BR-DUE problem into a generic VI form is applicable to static problems, i.e., BR-UE (bounded rationality user equilibrium).
-In addition, the route-choice dynamic user equilibrium with bounded rationality can be treated in a very similar way; and it is expected that VI formulation, existence result, and computational methods will become available for this type of problems as well.
+Although this paper is mainly concerned with dynamic modeling, the techniques used to convert a BR-DUE problem into a generic VI form is applicable to static problems, i.e., boundedly rational user equilibrium (BR-UE).
+In addition, the route-choice dynamic user equilibrium with bounded rationality can be treated in a very similar way; and it is expected that the VI formulation, existence results, and computational methods will become available for this type of problems as well.
 Due to space limitation, those results are not elaborated here but will be mentioned in future research.

+The variable tolerance BR-DUE model considered by this paper needs to be further validated and calibrated using empirical studies, which should identify and distinguish a range of factors that affect users' perception of travel cost and hence describe the indifference band on a more refined and comprehensive level.
+Although this paper does not provide direct empirical evidence of the variable tolerances, which is too much for the current paper, it provides a general modeling platform with significant theoretical and computational results to facilitate future studies on bounded rationality.